 Obtaining important evidence – In the discovery process, attorneys from both sides are allowed to request the documentation we need to build a case.
 However, this is not an advantage unless you have an attorney who knows what documents are needed for your case.

-Simien & Simien's truck collision lawyers are thoroughly familiar with the evidence we need to prove liability.
+Simien & Simien's personal injury attorneys are thoroughly familiar with the evidence we need to prove liability.
 We also know how to apply that knowledge when requesting documents to build your case.